 Appreciation and income earned on donor-restricted endowment funds are classified as net assets with donor restrictions until appropriated for spending.
 Changes in value of the beneficial interest in perpetual trust and certain charitable gift annuities are classified as net assets with donor restrictions depending on the terms of the underlying agreements.
 Donor-restricted resources intended for capital projects are initially recorded as net assets with donor restrictions and released and reclassified as net assets without donor restrictions when the asset is placed in service.
-When a time restriction ends, or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restricted contributions whose restrictions are met in the year of contribution are reported as without donor restrictions.
+When a time restriction ends, or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+Donor restricted contributions whose restrictions are met in the year of contribution are reported as without donor restrictions.
 Investment income earned on donor restricted contributions whose restrictions are met within the same year as received is reported as investment income in net assets without donor restrictions.